iamtango/Nodejs-Learning/README.md

 ## Async task management by Libuv

 - Donot use the sync method it will going to block the Main thread instead use the async method thease task send to LIBUV
+- Timer queue uses min heap tree

+## Node js is asynchronous but the V8 engine is synchronous

 #### Code Execution in V8